Things We Said Today: Background and composition

-Paul McCartney wrote "Things We Said Today" in May 1964 while holidaying in the Virgin Islands.
+Paul McCartney wrote "Things We Said Today" in May 1964 while holidaying in the United States Virgin Islands.
 He and his girlfriend Jane Asher travelled to Saint Thomas for the month with bandmate Ringo Starr and his girlfriend Maureen Cox.
 Hiring a private yacht with a crew, the Happy Days, the couples spent their time fishing, swimming and listening to Calypso music.
 McCartney bought a cheap acoustic guitar to "keep in practice", playing it below deck in his cabin one afternoon to distract from his seasickness.
 A July 1964 piece in The Beatles Monthly Book quotes him as saying: "There was something about the atmosphere there that made me quite keen on writing new songs in the evenings."

 "Things We Said Today" is mostly in the natural minor key of A and is in 4/4 (common time).
 The song plays on alternating major and minor chords, with A minor playing in the verses before the release changes to A major.
 The transitions are marked by a change in harmony and an acoustic guitar flourish.
 The song is melodically horizontal, using chord changes typical in both classical music and jazz.
 It consistently uses a B♭ chord, which musicologist Alan W. Pollack writes "adds even more spice to both the melody and harmony", and is suggestive of the "exotic Phrygian mode".
 The chord is first heard at 0:23, substituting for a more typical change of F minor.
 Between verses, the song includes an extra bar of I as a vamp.

-Musicologist Walter Everett writes the song's verse-refrain has an "SRDC" structure: Statement-Restatement-Departure-Conclusion.
+Musicologist Walter Everett writes the song's verse–refrain has an "SRDC" structure: Statement–Restatement–Departure–Conclusion.
 The lyrics affirm the singer's love for a girl despite the long distance between them.
 McCartney described the song as a "future nostalgia", with the song "[projecting] itself into the future and then is nostalgic about the moment we're living in now".
 In the verses the lyrics sing of the future and are in the third person, while the release changes to the present tense and the first person.

 Everett writes that the "strumming of the minor chord on acoustic guitar" and "vocal arpeggiation" are reminiscent of Bob Dylan's 1963 song "Masters of War", though "the lyrics are worlds apart".
 He compares George Harrison's chiming of his Gretsch Country Gent guitar on the song's verse to the chiming he does on his Rickenbacker 12-string throughout the album.